electron-utils/electron-window-plus/README.md

 that doing the same thing.
 What is the advantage of this module compare to them?

   - Support save and restore multiple windows.
-  - Do not introduce new Window class for management.
+  - Did not introduce new Window class for management.
+  - Try to recover to default when restore failed.

 ## Install